Go to the main content

 Pacific

-Sold in shelf-stable packs, Pacific offers the usual nut milk varieties plus creamy drinks derived from hazelnut and hemp seeds.
-Give their Chocolate Hazelnut Milk a try—it’s like a delicious cup of vegan Nutella.
+Sold in shelf-stable packs, Pacific offers the usual nut milk varieties plus creamy drinks derived from coconut and hemp seeds.
+Give their Unsweetened Organic Almond Milk a try—it’s gluten-free, kosher, and oh-so-delicious.

 Pacific Foods